-- The flavor of smoked side dishes is out of this world!
+3. The flavor of smoked side dishes is out of this world!

-But recently, I started roasting cherry tomatoes in the oven and they were really good!
+But recently, I started roasting cherry tomatoes in the oven and they were so good!
 So I thought...what if I smoked these red little beauties?
-And again Out.
+And again, the results were just Out.
 Of.
 This.
 World.

-- Super simple and easy side dish to prep.
+1. Super simple and easy side dish to prep.

-- Fresh flavor combinations with the basil and creaminess of the goat cheese.
+2. Fresh flavor combinations with the basil and creaminess of the goat cheese.

-- Only 6 basic and fresh ingredients.
+3. Only 6 basic and fresh ingredients.

 Emphasis on the word FRESH.
 The fresh flavors and simple easy marinade makes this side dish what it is, incredibly delicious with no fuss.

 - Do you need to soak your chips or chunks before smoking meat?
 There's a lot of debate out there on this one but here's my personal opinion from my own experience.
 When I used wood chips and didn't soak them, they burned.
-So I started soaking them the night before and while smoking my food they didn't burn.
+So I started soaking them the night before and while smoking my food, they didn't burn.
 I moved to chunks and continued soaking them the night before out of habit.

 Next, grab some fresh basil and slice into thin strips.
 Add fresh goat cheese crumbles.

-Next, pour the cherry tomatoes and marinade onto a piece of aluminum foil.
+After the marination process, pour the cherry tomatoes and marinade onto a piece of aluminum foil.

 Fold the aluminum foil around the cherry tomato mixture and form into a pocket.
 Before closing the pocket, add 1 Tablespoon of water.
-Seal the aluminum pocket.
-The reason you want to seal the foil packet is so the tomatoes don't dry out and become shriveled.
+Seal the aluminum pocket loosely, leaving a slight opening so some of the smoke can enter in.

 Smoked Cherry Tomatoes with Basil and Goat Cheese

-- 25-30 Cherry Tomatoes
+- 25-30 cherry tomatoes

-- 2 Tablespoons Extra Virgin Olive Oil, (use a flavored one if you have it)
+- 2 Tablespoons extra virgin olive oil, (use a flavored one if you have it)

-- 1 Tablespoon Balsamic Vinegar, (use a flavored one if you have it)
+- 1 Tablespoon balsamic vinegar, (use a flavored one if you have it)

-- ⅛ cup Fresh Basil, sliced and divided
+- ⅛ cup fresh basil, sliced and divided

-- Salt, to taste
+- salt, to taste

-- Pepper, to taste
+- pepper, to taste

-- 1 Tablespoon Water
+- 1 Tablespoon water

 - 2 Tablspoons Liquid Smoke, optional